We are excited to be a part of AWS re:Invent 2024. Visit us at booth #1844 in Las Vegas.More info

 • Speed: Delivers a low-latency experience even with large datasets

-• Cost efficiency: Aerospike’s Hybrid Memory Architecture, where the index is in-memory, and data is read from the disk, provides consistent performance at a lower cost
+• Predictable performance: Aerospike Cloud’s underlying Hybrid Memory Architecture, where the index is in-memory, and data is read from the disk, provides consistent performance from gigabytes on up, regardless of which shard or replica is accessed

 Benefits: